TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous Data Module/Continuous Preprocessing/Functions/README.txt

 % 4.
 ChannelDeletion: double array of channels to be deleted
 % 5.
 TextArea: app object of textarea to show info.
 Can be empty variable
 % when execute outside of GUI

+% Outputs:
+% 1.
+Data: Data structure holding Raw, Preprocessed data and Info structure
+% 2.
+Info: currently added prepro infos of all components part of the
+% pipeline
+% 3.
+TextArea: content of textarea field in prepro window in case warning
+% has to be displayed (line 61)

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.